wgslr/getting-started/README.md

 - those that does not require public ip addresses, but make it necessary to installation of all Onedata components
 - those that require public ip addresses and allow does not require to install all the components.

+All scenarios are designed to work on a single machine running multiple docker containers.
+A machine with localy installed docker is recomended.
+If you want to use docker-machine with remote host running docker please read [here](here).

 #### With Public IP
 Scenarios in this section require that machine(s) you deploy Onedata on have public ip addresses in order to properly communicated with onedata.org